 Welcome to the home page of the computer Hex research group.
-We --- Broderick, Phil, Ryan, Jakub, Aja, David (and previously Jack, Mike, Morgan, Nathan Po, Maryia, Martha, Leah, Yngvi, Geoff Ryan, and Robert Budac) --- build Hex players and solvers.
+We --- Kenny Young, Kelly Li, Broderick, Phil, Ryan, Jakub (and previously Aja, David, Jack, Mike, Morgan, Nathan Po, Maryia, Martha, Leah, Yngvi, Geoff Ryan, and Robert Budac) --- build Hex players and solvers.
 The group informally dates from 1999, when Jack, who wrote Queenbee, started an MSc with Jonathan.
-Current projects include Wolve, MoHex, and Solver.
-Previous projects include Mongoose and Queenbee.
+Current projects include MoHex, and Solver.
+Previous projects include Wolve, Mongoose and Queenbee.

 - Nov 2011 MoHex and Wolve win gold and silver at the 16th Computer Games Olympiad in Tilburg, ahead of Panoramex.

 - Sep 2010 MoHex and Wolve win gold and silver at the 15th Computer Games Olympiad in Kanazawa, ahead of MimHex and Yopt.
 Our paper "Solving Hex: Beyond Humans" (see Ryan's pub'ns below) wins the CG 2010 Conference best paper award.

 - May 2010 Many 9x9 Hex openings are solved, as shown below.
 Solver enhancements behind this result will be presented at the CG 2010 conference in Kanazawa.

 - May 2009 MoHex and Wolve win gold and silver at the 14th Computer Games Olympiad in Pamplona, ahead of Six and Yopt.